 This purple sweet potato recipe for cheesecake makes a nutritious creamy dessert on a protein-rich base made of quinoa.
 And all in only 4-ingredients and no-baking involved.
+Perfect for anyone who wants to sneak vegetables into their desserts.

 This purple sweet potato recipe for cheese cake is stunning to look at, even before it’s ready!
-And that doesn’t take long because this recipe is so easy – no-bake, and only 4 ingredients.
+And that doesn’t take long because this vegan recipe is so easy – no-bake, and only 4 ingredients.

 Have you even seen purple sweet potatoes, peeled and mashed.
 Look at my pictures.
 Isn’t that color astonishing.
 My pictures of them raw below are not color-enhanced!
 Such a beautiful color begs for dessert recipe.
 I want to paint my family room that color.
 Haha, maybe not a good choice for a family room.